Attention Residue Management: 5-Step Clearing Protocol

 Use transition rituals as bookends

-Create a consistent start-of-work ritual and end-of-work ritual.
-The morning ritual primes your brain for the day’s first task.
-The evening ritual closes all open loops so they don’t follow you home.
-Consistency matters because the brain learns to associate the ritual with the cognitive state change, making transitions faster over time.
-The people who get the most from their focused work aren’t the ones who avoid all interruptions — they’re the ones who’ve built systems for clearing the residue when interruptions happen.
+Build a consistent start-of-work ritual and a consistent end-of-work ritual.
+The morning one primes your brain for the first task of the day.
+The evening one closes the open loops so they do not ride home with you.
+Consistency is what makes it work: once the brain ties the ritual to the change of state, the transitions get faster on their own.
+The people who get the most out of their focused work are not the ones who dodge every interruption.
+They are the ones who have a system for clearing the residue when interruptions land.

 Ramon’s take